 A Dynamic and Engaged Community of Peers

 Our learners are deeply invested in the curriculum.
-In fact, anyone can design a course, then guide their colleagues in an exploration of their area of interest or expertise.
+In fact, HILR courses are all designed by the program participants, who guide their colleagues in an exploration of an area of interest or expertise in the liberal arts and sciences.
 When you feel ready to lead your own, we’re sure you’ll find the experience to be as gratifying as others do.

 Outside the classroom, you’ll find that extracurricular activities—including poetry readings, musical productions, and brown-bag lunches—help forge new friendships and foster a deep sense of connection among us.